GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 | TensorWave | Sold out | $1.95/hr | $2.85/hr | Link |

 AMD adoption is growing.
-Vultr offers the cheapest MI300X at $1.85/hr.
+Vultr offers one of the cheapest MI300X options at $1.85/hr.
 Hot Aisle and TensorWave are AMD-only providers.

 For multi-node training, your infrastructure determines actual performance regardless of GPU specs.
 Network bandwidth between GPUs and shared storage throughput are the critical factors.
 Without proper networking and storage, even the fastest GPUs will sit idle waiting for data.